kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-5.md

    Observe how the events on the right were updated to show only the events relevant to the selected time period.

 ## Step 11: Examine the Event Audit API

+The Event Audit API demonstrates on-demand time traveling by reading events directly from KurrentDB up to a specific checkpoint.
+This approach constructs historical views without requiring pre-computed snapshots.

 1. Run this command in the terminal to open the report web app: